Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Weak lensing cosmological probe

 We use \texttt{TreeCorr}\footnote{\url{https://github.com/rmjarvis/TreeCorr}} \citep{shearm2} to compute the correlation functions in the source sample for all redshift bin combinations (made from four redshift bins shown in Fig. \ref{tomobins}) in $N_{\rm th}=20$ angular bins, logarithmically spaced between 6 and 150 arcmin while setting \texttt{bin\_slop}$~= 0$ for a high level of accuracy identical to brute-force calculation\footnote{Acoording to \texttt{TreeCorr}'s documentation, \texttt{bin\_slop} specifies the maximum possible error any pair of points can have, given as a fraction of the bin size.
 For more information see \url{https://rmjarvis.github.io/TreeCorr/_build/html/binning.html}.}.
 Correlations are averaged over two realizations.
-Figs \ref{zsnbvszsb} and \ref{zpnbvszpb} show the calculated shear-shear correlations, $\xi_{+}(\theta)$ and $\xi_{-}(\theta)$, for several spec-$z$ and photo-$z$ tomographic bin combinations in our analysis with and without the effects of blending.
-Error bars are obtained from 2,000 jackknife resamplings (1,000 per mock realization) described in Section \ref{covariance}.
-The theory prediction lines (not fitted to data) from our fiducial $\Lambda$CDM model are produced using The Core Cosmology Library\footnote{https://github.com/LSSTDESC/CCL} (\texttt{CCL}; \citealt{ccl}).
-One expects non-zero correlations in off-diagonal panels due to foreground large scale structure dark matter lensing galaxies across redshift bins.
+Figs \ref{zsnbvszsb} and \ref{zpnbvszpb} show the calculated shear--shear correlations, $\xi_{+}(\theta)$ and $\xi_{-}(\theta)$, for several spec-$z$ and photo-$z$ tomographic bin combinations in our analysis with and without the effects of blending.
+Error bars are obtained from 2\,000 jackknife resamplings (1,000 per mock realization) described in Section \ref{covariance}.
+The theory prediction lines (not fitted to data) from our fiducial $\Lambda$CDM model are produced using the Core Cosmology Library\footnote{\url{https://github.com/LSSTDESC/CCL}} (\texttt{CCL}; \citealt{ccl}).
+One expects non-zero correlations in off-diagonal panels due to foreground large-scale structure dark matter lensing galaxies across redshift bins.
 Overall, the correlations suggest that there is suppression from blending across all panels.